20c/vaping/README.md

 ## Introduction

-Vaping was started after years of frustation from dealing with perl and environment management for smokeping.
+Vaping was started after years of frustration from dealing with perl and environment management for smokeping.
 It's a simple python daemon which uses green threads to poll for input and send output through plugins.